Laura-MacLeod/MP_Project/README.md

 Generation of a PWM signal to be used with a speaker.

-'Pre-Interrupt' branch is final code.
+'Final_Code' branch is final code.

 Use with MPLAB X IDE, with simulator or PIC18 microprocessor and compiler.